sam-barr/sub-cropper/README.md

 ## Usage

-Running `sub-cropper foo.png` while (try) to find the subtitles in foo.png, and write them to cropped_1.png, cropped_2.png, and so on.
+Running `sub-cropper foo.png` will (try) to find the subtitles in foo.png, and write them to cropped_1.png, cropped_2.png, and so on.
+The `-a` flag will save all the found subtitles into a single png.